Paseo del Espolón in Logroño (La Rioja)

 La Rioja

-The history of Logroño cannot be separated from the Pilgrim's Route to Santiago de Compostela.
-Such much so that the city did not gain importance until the rise in popularity of the route, beginning in the 11th century.
+It is impossible to separate the history of Logroño from the Camino de Santiago.
+So much so, that the city did not gain importance until the rise of the Jacobean route, starting in the 11th century.

 Don’t miss it